aanastasiou/dgtools/doc/source/instruction_set_notes.rst

 Copy by reference
 ^^^^^^^^^^^^^^^^^

-As demonstrated in section :ref:`advanced_topics`, there is a clear need for an indirect copy command.
+As demonstrated in section :ref:`advanced-topics`, there is a clear need for an indirect copy command.
 That is, a copy command that can copy between memory offsets stored in memory.

 Currently, ``COPYRR addr1 addr2`` is a 3 byte command that performs ``mem[addr2] = mem[addr1]``.
 Unless ``COPYRR``